-The estimation of human impact on sediment loads was facilitated by the spatial arrangement of disturbances and by the lack of significant sediment storage in the watershed.
-In Faga'alu watershed, and other similar steep watersheds, human-disturbance is often constrained to the lower watershed, and sediment yields from these key sources can be measured separately from the undisturbed forest upstream.
-Reid and Dunne (1996) argue that in cases where there is a clear management question and the study area can be divided into sub-units, a sediment budget can be rapidly developed with only a few field measurements and limited periods of field monitoring.
-The use of event-wise sampling in subwatersheds with specific land uses allowed for separation of different sources to the sediment budget.

-Interpreting slope and intercept of the Qmax-SSYEV relationship
+5.2 Objective 2: Modeling SSYEV with storm metrics

 Several researchers have attempted to explain values of the intercept (α) and slope (β) coefficients of the sediment rating curve as a function of watershed characteristics.
 A traditional sediment rating curve (Q-SSC) is considered a 'black box' model, and though the slope and intercept have no physical meaning, some physical interpretation has been ascribed to them (Asselman, 2000).
 Rankl (2004) hypothesized that the intercept in the Qmax-SSYEV relationship varied with sediment availability and erodibility in watersheds.
-Duvert et al. (2012) found that intercepts of the Qmax-SSYEV relationship are also dependent on the regression fitting method.
 While slopes in log-log space can be compared directly (Duvert et al., 2012), intercepts must be plotted in similar units, and normalized by watershed area.
 In five semi-arid to arid watersheds (2.1-1,538 km²) in Wyoming, United States (Rankl, 2004), intercepts of the SSYEV-Qmax relationship ranged from 111-4,320 (Qmax in m³/s/km², SSYEV in Mg/km²).
 In eight sub-humid to semi-arid watersheds (0.45-22 km²) (Duvert et al., 2012), the intercepts ranged from 25-5,039.
 In Faga'alu, the intercept in the undisturbed, UPPER subwatershed was 0.35, and in the disturbed, TOTAL watershed the intercept was 1.38, which are an order of magnitude or two lower than the lowest intercepts in Rankl (2004) and Duvert et al. (2012).
 This suggests that sediment availability is relatively low in Faga'alu, under natural and human-disturbed conditions, likely due to the dense forest cover.

 High slope values in the log-log plots (β coefficient) suggest that small changes in stream discharge lead to large increases in sediment load due to the erosive power of the river or the availability of new sediment sources at high Q (Asselman, 2000).
 Rankl (2004) assumed that the slope was a function of rainfall intensity on hillslopes, and found that the slopes ranged from 1.07-1.29 in five semi-arid to arid watersheds in Wyoming, and were not statistically different among watersheds.
 In the watersheds in Duvert et al. (2012), slopes ranged from 0.95-1.82, and from 1.06-2.45 in eighteen other watersheds (0.60-1,538 km²) in diverse geographical settings (Basher et al., 1997; Fahey and Marden, 2000; Hicks et al., 2009; Rankl, 2004; Tropeano, 1991) compiled by Duvert et al. (2012).
-In Faga'alu, slopes were 1.51 and 1.40 in the UPPER and TOTAL Faga'alu watersheds, respectively, which are very consistent with the slopes presented in Rankl (2004) and Duvert et al. (2012), despite large differences in climate and land cover.
+In Faga'alu, slopes were 1.51 and 1.40 in the UPPER and TOTAL watersheds, respectively.
+These slopes are very consistent with the slopes presented in Rankl (2004) and Duvert et al. (2012), despite large differences in climate and land cover.